alialayi/Swifty/README.md

     <br/>
 </p>

-This is an open-source DNS Changer for Windows, Mac, and Linux operating systems.
-Its goal is to gather the best DNS servers in a secure application.
+This is an open-source Pyrox VPN base on V2rayng for android.

 - [✍ Introduction](#-introduction)
   - [📥 Download](#-download)